Wolfert Gerritse van Couwenhoven: Farm description

 The deed for this farm was the first for Long Island, "and one of the very first for land in New York."
 The deed describes the land as "the westernmost of the flats called Keskateuw belonging to them on the island called Suan Hacky between the bay of the North river and the East River of New Netherland."
-The deed is signed by the Dutch colonial governor, Wouter von Twiller, at “Eylandt Manhatans” and reaffirmed on the back in 1658 by Gov. Peter Stuyvesant.The area purchased was part of a larger ares called, Keskateuw, meaning in the Lenape lanaguge, "where grass is cut."
+The deed is signed by the Dutch colonial governor, Wouter von Twiller, at “Eylandt Manhatans” and reaffirmed on the back in 1658 by Gov. Peter Stuyvesant.
+The area purchased was part of a larger area called, Keskateuw, meaning in the Lenape language, "where grass is cut."

 Career

 Dutch West India Company

 Wolfert ran a baking and clothes bleaching business, when in 1625 he was assigned as one of the first settlers to cultivate farms in the New Netherlands colony by the Dutch West India Company.

 Director of Bouweries for Kiliaen van Rensselaer

 In 1630, he returned to the Netherlands, where he entered into a contract with his cousin Kiliaen Van Rensselaer to return to the colony to manage his farms.
 Wolphert arrived back in the colony aboard the ship "Eendracht", where he proceeded in his duties as director for van Rensselaer's farms in Rensselaerwyck and Fort Orange.

 His contract was to run through 1636, but Gerretse requested it cancelled early so he could pursue his own interests.
 Rensselaer agreed.
 In 1632, Gerretse was released from his contractual obligations.